glblackburn/react2shell-server/DEVELOPMENT_NARRATIVE.md

 22. **Navigation Aids Usability:** Table of Contents and clear cross-references significantly improve document usability.

+23. **Framework-Specific Tools:** Security scanners may be designed for specific frameworks (Next.js) and won't work with others (standalone React) - always verify tool compatibility.

+24. **Root Cause Analysis Requires Iteration:** Complex bugs may require multiple investigation iterations and user feedback to identify fundamental misunderstandings.

+25. **Polling Beats Fixed Waits:** Polling-based readiness checks are more efficient and reliable than fixed wait times - proceed as soon as ready, wait longer if needed.

+26. **Some Bugs Are Not Fixable:** Framework internal bugs cannot be fixed in application code - document as limitations and work around when possible.

+27. **Documentation With Examples:** Comprehensive documentation with example output helps users understand tool behavior and troubleshoot issues.

 ## Phase 10: DRY Refactoring and Code Quality Improvements

 **Timeline:** 2025-12-08 08:16 - 2025-12-08 08:54